JanneMattila/www/docs/_posts/2024/04/2024-04-01-appgw-and-rule-updater.markdown

 If you have DDOS
 [network protection](https://azure.microsoft.com/en-us/pricing/details/ddos-protection/)
-enabled, then you you only pay base pricing for your Application Gateway and not the higher WAF tier pricing **and** you're covered for the scale out costs:
+enabled, then you only pay base price for your Application Gateway and not the higher WAF tier price **and** you're covered for the scale out costs:

 > If the resource is protected with Network Protection,